XeTrinityz/Marvel-Rivals-Hero-Sniper/README.md

 ## Usage

-1. Run the script:
+1. Run the script as administrator:
    ```
    python MarvelRivalsHeroSniper.py
    ```
-2. In the hero selection screen, quickly move your cursor over your desired hero
+2. In the hero selection screen, select your desired hero
 3. Position your cursor precisely where the yellow confirmation button will appear
 4. When another player tries to select the same hero, or when you need to quickly confirm, the yellow button will appear and the tool will instantly click it
 5. The program automatically exits after successfully sniping the hero